 - 1 teaspoon dry mustard

 Set up dredging stations using three rimmed dishes or trays, and placing them side-by-side.
 Add 1 cup of flour to the first tray.
-Whisk together milk, egg and hot sauce and add to the second tray.
-Mix together 1 cup of flour, salt, dry mustard, paprika and black pepper in the third tray.
+Whisk together milk, egg, and hot sauce and add to the second tray.
+Mix together 1 cup of flour, 1 teaspoon salt, 1 teaspoon dry mustard, ½ teaspoon paprika and ½ teaspoon black pepper in the third tray.

-Assemble the sandwiches with desired bread and toppings, serve and enjoy.
+Assemble the sandwiches with desired toppings, serve and enjoy.